-Wabi-kusa is a quietly beautiful corner of the aquascaping world: a mound or ball of substrate planted with aquatic plants and moss, grown emersed, out of the water, as a living arrangement that can sit in a shallow dish or be dropped into a tank later.
+Wabi-kusa is a quietly beautiful corner of the aquascaping world: a mound or ball of substrate planted with aquatic plants and moss, grown emersed, up out of the water, as a living arrangement that can sit in a shallow dish or be dropped into a tank later.
 Moss is one of its natural ingredients.

 What it is